-- Make policy decisions only after full discussion at publicly held Board meetings.
+- Make policy decisions only after full consideration at publicly held Board meetings.

 - Render all decisions based on the available facts and independent judgment, refuse to surrender that judgment to individuals or special interest groups, and abide by and uphold the final majority of the Board.

 - Recognizing that the College adheres to the concepts of free speech and academic freedom, encourage the free expression of opinion by all Board members and seek systematic communications between Board and students, faculty, staff, administrators, and the community while refraining from communicating with any such parties in a way that could be interpreted as having any authority outside the meetings of the Board and refraining from any communications among a quorum of Board members outside of the Board meeting.

 - Communicate to other Board members and the Chancellor of the College expressions of public reaction to Board policies and College programs.